dunnx296/AngryBirdsMachineLearning2020/README.md

 2. Run the Science Birds game executable file to start a game instance
 	- The Science Birds game used in this framework is a modified version of Lucas N. Ferreira's work that can be found in his [Github repository](https://github.com/lucasnfe/science-birds)
-3. Run the Python agent
+3. Run the Python naive agent

 <code>python3 main.py</code>